anirvanr/scripts/cost_report/README.md

 **Install OS**:
 The os module is also part of Python's standard library, so there is no need to install it separately.
 You can import and use it directly in your Python code.

+`s3_report_download.sh` script is created to streamline the process of fetching AWS cost report data stored in an Amazon S3 bucket.
+It initiates a user prompt for specifying the start month and year, computes the corresponding date range, and subsequently retrieves the "DynaCostReport-00001.csv" file from the S3 bucket.

+`print_tota.py` script scans the current directory for Excel files (files with a .xlsx extension), calculates the total sum of values in the 'lineItem/UnblendedCost' column across all the Excel files.
+Finally, it prints the total unblended cost obtained by summing these values.

+`split.py` script takes a dataset in CSV format and performs various data processing tasks.
+It filters, groups, and organizes the data, then saves the results as Excel files.